ropex1979/an-axiomatic-plan-for-preserving-consciousness/README.md

 A rotating 'Guardian of Doubt' (obligatory Devil's Advocate) actively challenges decisions at all levels.
 No one has absolute power.

-7. Defense
+7. Defense:
 All resources are defended.
 Weapons are used exclusively for defense.
 We do not appropriate other people's.

-8. Resource allocation
+8. Resource allocation:
 Most of the available resources go to the space program, with a guarantee of dignified satisfaction of the basic needs of all residents.

-9. Energy
+9. Energy:
 Nuclear, solar and hydropower with a priority on efficiency and long-term sustainability.
 Introduction of small modular reactors (SMRs) and available solar systems with thermal storage for stable power supply of AI infrastructure. or until a better energy system is discovered